Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/web_copilot_ui/_index.md

 > **Note**
 >
-> You cannot use a self- signed certificate to secure the connection.
+> You cannot use a self-signed certificate to secure the connection.

 <span id="Connect"></span>